nftfriendly333/topflight/README.md

 <script>
 // ============================================================
-// PvE BAZAAR — community marketplace prototype
+// PvE Shop and Spree — community marketplace prototype
 // VOTING MODEL (continuous eligibility):
 //   - Voter must hold >=10,002 $PvE in wallet to cast a vote
 //   - Each wallet has 3 lifetime founder votes